-On this day in 1888, Dutch painter Vincent van Gogh, suffering from severe depression, cuts off the lower part of his left ear with a razor while staying in Arles, France.
+On December 23, 1888, Dutch painter Vincent van Gogh, suffering from severe depression, cuts off the lower part of his left ear with a razor while staying in Arles, France.
 He later documented the event in a painting titled Self-Portrait with Bandaged Ear.
 Today, Van Gogh is regarded as an artistic genius and his masterpieces sell for record-breaking prices; however, during his lifetime, he was a poster boy for tortured starving artists and sold only one painting.

 In 1886, Van Gogh moved to Paris where his younger brother Theo, with whom he was close, lived.
 Theo, an art dealer, supported his brother financially and introduced him to a number of artists, including Paul Gauguin, Camille Pisarro and Georges Seurat.
 Influenced by these and other painters, Van Gogh’s own artistic style lightened up and he began using more color.

 In 1888, Van Gogh rented a house in Arles in the south of France, where he hoped to found an artists’ colony and be less of a burden to his brother.
 In Arles, Van Gogh painted vivid scenes from the countryside as well as still-lifes, including his famous sunflower series.
 Gauguin came to stay with him in Arles and the two men worked together for almost two months.
 However, tensions developed and on December 23, in a fit of dementia, Van Gogh threatened his friend with a knife before turning it on himself and mutilating his ear lobe.